Samuel Morse: Early life

-Samuel F. B. Morse was born in Charlestown, now part of Boston, Massachusetts, the first child of the pastor Jedidiah Morse, who was also a geographer, and his wife Elizabeth Ann Finley Breese.
+Samuel Finley Breese Morse was born on April 27, 1791, in Charlestown, Massachusetts, the first child of the pastor Jedidiah Morse, who was also a geographer, and Elizabeth Ann Finley Breese.
 His father was a great preacher of the Calvinist faith and supporter of the Federalist Party.
 He thought it helped preserve Puritan traditions (strict observance of Sabbath, among other things), and supported the Federalist policies of an American alliance with Britain and a strong federal government.
 Morse strongly believed in education within a Federalist framework, alongside the instillation of Calvinist virtues, morals, and prayers for his first son.
 His first ancestor in America was Anthony Morse, of Marlborough, Wiltshire, who had emigrated to America in 1635, and settled in Newbury, Massachusetts.

 After attending Phillips Academy in Andover, Massachusetts, Samuel Morse went on to Yale College to study religious philosophy, mathematics, and science.
 While at Yale, he attended lectures on electricity from Benjamin Silliman and Jeremiah Day and was a member of the Society of Brothers in Unity.
 He supported himself by painting.
 In 1810, he graduated from Yale with Phi Beta Kappa honors.

 Morse married Lucretia Pickering Walker on September 29, 1818, in Concord, New Hampshire.
 She died on February 7, 1825, of a heart attack shortly after the birth of their third child.
 He married his second wife, Sarah Elizabeth Griswold on August 10, 1848, in Utica, New York and had four children.